-Using standard 19" rack mounting hardware, mount the unit in the previously surveyed location.
+Using standard 19" rack mounting hardware, mount the unit in the desired location.
+After mounting the unit and connecting the antenna cable, verify that it still acquires and tracks a GPS signal.

 CAUTION

 Ground the unit properly with the supplied power cord.